vladescualexandra/studybites/README.md

 To develop a web app that allows students to take notes during courses/labs

+* The thinking behind this is that note-taking requires effort.
+Rather than passively taking information in, the act of encoding the information into words or pictures forms new pathways in the brain, which stores it more firmly in long-term memory.
+On top of that, having the information stored in a new place gives students the opportunity to revisit it later and reinforce the learning that happened the first time around.

 ## Description

 * The application must allow students to organise their notes by classes they attend and individual study activities.